-Hindi Translation Services in Malaysia
+Hindi Translation Services

 We make it fast and easy to get your content professionally translated

-We provide English to Hindi translation in Malaysia by certified Hindi translators with years of experience.
+We provide English to Hindi translation by certified Hindi translators with years of experience.
 Our translation is done with utmost professionalism and accuracy that not translates the source but conveys the true meaning of the content.
 Our Hindi translators have native-language proficiency and well-versed in subject matters relating to specific industries such as Marketing, I.T, Legal, Tourism & Travel and more.
-Our translators are based both in Malaysia and in Japan.
+Our translators are based both in Malaysia and in Singapore.

 VEQTA Translations is a language service provider in Malaysia that can provide localization and translation into most commercial languages.
 We have subject matter experts available for perfect Hindi translation for most major industries.
 We adhere to localization best practices such as styleguides, glossaries, CAT Tools and full quality assurance processes.
-Our clients from Selangor, Johor, Sabah, Penang and Singapore rely on us for a high quality and accurate Hindi translation in Malaysia of all types of documents and content.
+Our clients from Selangor, Johor, Sabah, Penang and Singapore rely on us for a high quality and accurate Hindi translation of all types of documents and content.

 We approach Hindi translation by a proven 3 step process for best result and consistent quality: